steffenhansendev/dawa-autocomplete-react/README.md

 - high configurability for consumers,
 - high maintainability and flexibility in the source,
 - low coupling and high cohesion in the source,

-- and we will acknowledge being an alternative to [dawa-autocomplete2](https://github.com/SDFIdk/dawa-autocomplete2).
+We will acknowledge being an alternative to [dawa-autocomplete2](https://github.com/SDFIdk/dawa-autocomplete2).

 ### Terminology